-Vanlife Log.
-Day 3.
-For our first major stop, we are headed to Copper Mountain, CO to enjoy a few days of snowboarding with friends.
-We will be taking the Vanlife indoors for a few days to a little VBRO vacation rental right by the lifts.
-Unfortunately, this VBRO does not allow dogs, and we are a dog friendly caravan here.
+In route to Copper Mountain, CO to enjoy a few days of snowboarding with friends.
+Unfortunately, the accommodations do not allow dogs, and we are a dog friendly caravan here.
 So, we need to find some type of dog boarding for the pup.
 We spent a bit of time in research and came up with a few dog boarding tips that you may find useful.

 Common Requirements for Dog Boarding